Saved 100s of hours of manual processes when predicting game viewership when using Domo’s automated dataflow engine.

-Business intelligence (BI) is the process of turning raw data into actionable information that can improve business decisions.
-BI’s purpose is to help organizations understand themselves better so they can rise above their competitors.
+Business intelligence (BI) is a comprehensive strategy that involves turning raw data into actionable information to support informed decision-making and improve organizational performance.
+Its primary goal is to help organizations better understand themselves so they can rise above the competition.

 Business intelligence or business analytics?